 The helicopters is being stationed onboard the Luyang I/II and

-Sovremenny class DDGs to provide AEW coverage for the current combat fleets.
-However, it is unlikely to be stationed onboard the aircraft carrier Liaoning, which carries the bigger Z-18Y AEW helicopter instead.
+Sovremenny class DDGs to provide AEW coverage for the combat fleets.
+However, it appears to be too small for the aircraft carrier Liaoning or Shandong, which carries the bigger and more powerful Z-18J AEW helicopter instead.
 Based on Ka-27 ASW helicopter, Ka-31 features an E-801M solid-state early warning radar which can detect a fighter size target up to 150km away, and a surface ship up to 200km away.
 The radar is capable of tracking up to 40 targets simultaneously.
 When deployed the radar antenna is extended vertically downwards and starts rotating at 6 turns/min.
 When not in use the antenna is retracted horizontally upwards and stored under the helicopter's belly.
 Some specifications: crew 2 (pilot & navigator), length 12.5m, height 5.6m, width 3.8m, max TO weight 12,200kg, operating altitude 3,500m, cruising speed 100km/h, range 600km, mission endurance 2.5h.
 Ka-31 is thought to be a low-cost stop-gap measure until a fixed-wing AWACS enters the service.
-The helicopter has been providing surface ship with AShM guidance when launching the over-the-horizon attack.
-It was rumored that an indigenous datalink was installed onboard.
+The helicopter might be able to provide surface ship with the AShM guidance when launching an over-the-horizon attack.
+It was rumored that an indigenous datalink was installed.

 - Last Updated 8/12/21